Yellow storage boxes on shelving

 Two men managing dispensary inventory

-Always plan in advance to forecast your inventory numbers and reach out to your vendors to make sure everything will be ok.
-If you can, go with a vendor that works with their factory directly so you have a reliable source if you need product quickly.
+Always plan in advance to forecast your dispensary inventory numbers and reach out to your vendors to make sure everything will be ok.
+If you can, go with a vendor that manufactures and distributes pre rolled cones directly so you have a reliable source if you need the product quickly.

 Mobile Keeps You Informed

 Having this information whenever you need access can help you stay on top of problems or issues more quickly.
-They don't have to take weeks to correct because you can spot them before any long-term damage.
+They don't have to take weeks to correct because you can spot them before any long-term damage is done to your dispensary inventory.

 Set KPIs for Inventory

-Set goals for your inventory so you are constantly challenging yourself to get better.
+Set goals for your inventory so you are constantly challenging yourself to get better and improve your knowledge of how to stock your dispensary proficiently.
 Even though your inventory will shift from time to time, you can set key performance indicators (KPIs) that track how good of a job you’re doing at tracking inventory.

 Consider Hiring a Consultant

-Third party inventory teams will give you an idea of what a professional inventory team looks like as they work through your products that cause counting errors, like pre rolls, and find ways to become more efficient.
+Third party dispensary inventory management teams will give you an idea of what a professional inventory team looks like as they work through your products that cause counting errors, like pre rolled joint papers, and find ways to become more efficient.

 Train your Staff